Frequently asked questions about First Parish in Plymouth.

 When are Sunday services held?

 Sunday mornings at 10:00 am.
 While our church services seem rather typical with music, hymns, readings, and a sermon, the content of our services are very different, covering a wide range of topics.
-Our services are led by the Reverend Ed Hardy or guest speakers.
+Our services are led by guest ministers, speakers, or a lay member of our congregation.
 We have a variety of special services throughout the year.
 Feel free to check out what services are upcoming.

 Are all people welcome in this congregation?